Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 Sleep Restriction

-This method limits the time spent in bed to the actual amount of sleep a person is currently getting.
-For example, if someone sleeps only 5 hours but spends 8 hours in bed, they are encouraged to stay in bed for 5 hours initially.
+This limits the time spent in bed to the actual amount of sleep a person is currently getting.
+For example, if someone sleeps only 6 hours but spends 8 hours in bed, they are encouraged to stay in bed for 6 hours initially.
 This increases sleep drive and improves sleep efficiency.
 Gradually, the time in bed is increased as sleep improves.

 Stimulus Control